cellgeni/nf-scautoqc/README.md

 * The dimensionality of the latent space is chosen as 20.
 * The batch size is chosen as 256.

+## Future plans

+### Fix the plots issue

+* Currently, QC plots cannot be generated or copied to the output folder.
+* The fix aims to resolve this issue.

+### Modularise the pipeline

+* It is planned to separate this pipeline into mmultiple workflows (after gather_matrices, after run_qc…).
+* It will allow the pipeline to be run from any step by using outputs from different datasets by this pipeline.

+### Add run_cellbender process

+* Current version of pipeline assumes that the CellBender outputs exist.
+* This addition will allow the pipeline to run CellBender if the inputs do not exist.

+## Expand input options

+* Current version of pipeline is able to take STARsolo outputs only.
+* This expansion will allow user to specify the input type whether it is Cellranger or STARsolo input.
+* For Cellranger inputs, the pipeline will be able to run Velocyto and CellBender without specifying anything additionally.

 ## Original workflow scheme

 ![](scautoqc-original-diagram.png)